 Group discussions (GDs) are a crucial part of job interviews, college admissions, and competitive exams in India.
 They are designed to evaluate not only your knowledge but also your communication skills, confidence, and ability to work in a team.
 For many Indians, the biggest challenge in GDs is speaking in English fluently and confidently.

 It’s natural to feel nervous when multiple participants are speaking at once, especially if English is not your first language.
 But the good news is that with the right strategies, you can overcome hesitation and present yourself strongly.
-In this blog, we’ll share powerful English speaking tips for Indians in group discussions that will help you perform with confidence and clarity.

 Why Group Discussions Matter for Indians